Dao-AILab/flash-attention/README.md

 - FlashAttention-2 with QKHeadDim=128, VHeadDim=256
 - FlashAttention-2 with QKHeadDim=192, VHeadDim=128

+For headdim not supported, you can use the autotuner to generate the implementation.
+Details are in `autotuner.md`.

 Feel free to tell us what else you need.
 We might support it soon. :)

 Currently, we do not provide prebuilt library, you need to compile from source.